Alex Wright

 Alexander Wright (born May 17, 1975) is a German former professional wrestler and professional wrestling promoter.
 He wrestled professionally in Germany and Japan before signing with World Championship Wrestling (WCW) in 1994.
+He is known for his iconic dance, to his techno theme song.
 He remained a prominent mid-card performer during his seven-year tenure with WCW, including reigns as a one time Cruiserweight Champion, a one time World Television Champion and a one time World Tag Team Champion (with Disco Inferno).

 He was the owner, founder and CEO of New Sport Entertainment GmbH which is the company that owns New European Championship Wrestling.

 Professional wrestling career

-Early career (1991 - 1994)
+Early career (1991–1994)

 Alex was trained by his father Steve Wright, a British professional wrestler.
 He wrestled his first match in 1991 in Germany when he was sixteen years old.
 He wrestled in his hometown during his early career and also worked in Japan.

-World Championship Wrestling (1994 - 2001)
+World Championship Wrestling (1994–2001)

 Das Wunderkind (1994–1996)

 Wright was discovered by World Championship Wrestling (WCW) in mid-1994 when WCW toured through Germany.
 He signed a contract with Time Warner, the parent company of WCW, and went through more training at the WCW Power Plant.
 Wright made his WCW debut, defeating Brady Boone on the September 3rd edition of Saturday Night.
 He originally wrestled as a babyface and was known as "Das Wunderkind" Alex Wright.
 His entrance music ("Warped Mind" by Dominic Glynn), was of the techno genre, which was popular in some American and German dance clubs at the time, and he often danced as he walked to the ring or once he got in the ring.
 His first feud was with Jean-Paul Levesque, whom he defeated at Starrcade in December in both men's pay-per-view debut.
 In his early career, Wright went undefeated in matches against several WCW superstars including Bobby Eaton in January 1995 at Clash of the Champions XXX and Paul Roma at SuperBrawl V in February '95.
 However, the latter saw Roma's contract later terminated by WCW because of his stiff performance and his disregard of instructions to put Wright over during the match.
 WCW had Wright feud on and off with Disco Inferno, another wrestler who danced in or on his way to the ring, with Wright representing modern dancing and music, and Disco representing older styles.
 Wright would win all of the matches in this feud.

 Wright wrestled Arn Anderson for the WCW World Television Championship on an episode of WCW Saturday Night and beat Anderson by DQ.
 A rematch was scheduled for the next pay-per-view, Slamboree, where Wright suffered his first loss.